Dawn attack shook Damascus military complex

 A statement from the joint military council of the Free Syrian Army described Jamraya as "one of the biggest shabbiha strongholds", where it said Iranian, Russian and Hezbollah members were helping develop chemical and other weapons including 'barrel bombs' used by Assad's air force.

-The rebels fired "six 120 millimeter mortars... a big part of (the complex) has been destroyed", it said.
+The rebels fired "six 120 millimetre mortars... a big part of (the complex) has been destroyed", it said.

 (Additional reporting by Mariam Karouny; writing by Dominic Evans; editing by Philippa Fletcher)